Mickey Wright, golf great and early LPGA force, dies at 85 - WHIZ News

 “I’ve earned my own version of a master’s degree in psychology in study and experience, trial and error, on golf courses throughout the United States.
 For psychology … is as integral a part of good golf as an efficient swing,” she said, according to the World Golf Hall of Fame.
 She was inducted in 1976.

-Wright retired from the tour in 1969 because of foot issues and burnout: she was the biggest draw on the LPGA Tour and played constantly to help it thrive.
+Wright retired from the tour in 1969 because of foot issues and mental fatigue: she was the biggest draw on the LPGA Tour and played constantly to help it thrive.

+“It was a lot of pressure to be in contention week after week for five or six years,” Wright told Golf World in 2000.
+“I guess they call it burnout now, but it wore me out.
+Unless you’re a golfer, you can’t understand the tension and pressure of tournament play.
+And it was the expectations: It was always, ‘What’s wrong with your game?
+‘Are you coming apart?’
+Second or third isn’t bad, but it feels bad when you’ve won 44 tournaments in four years.”

-“The pressure was so great,” Whitworth said about her friend and rival, according to the Hall of Fame.
+Whitworth said her friend and rival had to play almost every week for the tour to survive.

 “Sponsors threatened to cancel their tournaments if she didn’t play.
-And, knowing that if they canceled, the rest of us wouldn’t be able to play, Mickey would always play.”
+And, knowing that if they canceled, the rest of us wouldn’t be able to play, Mickey would always play,” Whitworth said.

-Her last tournament and major victory came four years after leaving the tour, the 1973 Colgate-Dinah Shore Winner’s Circle.
+Wright’s last tournament victory came four years after leaving the tour, the 1973 Colgate-Dinah Shore Winner’s Circle.
+That was before that tournament was considered a major.

-Note: A previous version of this story incorrectly identified the 1973 Colgate-Dinah Shore Winner’s Circle as a major.